 The EWP also has a "development lab" space at the NWC.
 Managed by the Warning Research and Development Division of the National Severe Storms Laboratory, the development lab includes four wall-mounted plasma screen displays and enough space for at least 10 workstations.
 The EWP uses Linux-based and Windows-based workstations for development and display of unique applications for improvement of hazardous weather warnings.

 These two areas allow collaboration among researchers, forecasters, and developers.
 As new techniques are developed, these groups can gather and evaluate them in real-time, discussing how they can be improved and used in operations.
 Feedback from operational users can go immediately back into the research and development process, speeding up and improving technology transfer.

-The EWP has an NWS Advanced Weather Information Processing System 2 (AWIPS2) available for product evaluation.
+The EWP has an NWS Advanced Weather Interactive Processing System 2 (AWIPS2) available for product evaluation.
 This allows the EWP to demonstrate warning products and techniques that will be available in the NWS Forecast Office of the future.

 For more information about the Experimental Warning Program, contact Greg Stumpf.